fitnr/get-tiger/README.md

 # Get tiger

-A `make`-based tool for downloading Census [Tiger Line](http://www.census.gov/geo/maps-data/data/tiger.html) Shapefiles and automatically joining them to data downloaded from the [Census API](http://www.census.gov/data/developers/data-sets.html).
-If you want to make maps with US Census data, but find downloading it a pain, this is for you.
+A `make`-based tool for downloading Census [Tiger Line](http://www.census.gov/geo/maps-data/data/tiger.html) Shapefiles.

-Get-tiger uses `make`, a tried-and-true tool for processing series of files, to quickly download Census geodata and survey data, then join them.
+Get-tiger uses `make`, a tried-and-true tool for processing series of files, to quickly download Census geodata.
 Then you have Shapefiles (or GeoJSON) ready to use in your favorite GIS.

 ## Requirements